2020-2021 Roster Information

 Fall season generally runs September through October/early November and includes 2-3 events per week comprised of on-field practices (two 2-hour practices each week), batting cage activities, and games/tournaments.
 Expect to play in 4 to 6 tournaments in the Fall, and the program may also supplement games by scheduling doubleheaders or round-robin games with other local teams.

 Winter activities will focus on skills development, fitness and conditioning.
 13U and 14U teams will likely conduct joint activities from November through January/February, working with professional instruction on batting, strength, speed and agility.
 The majority of these activities will take place once per week at an indoor facility.
 In previous seasons, the teams participated in eight weekly strength and conditioning sessions at D-BAT Perimeter, and eight hitting and training workouts at Phillips Baseball Center.
-It is expected that the 2019-2020 season would follow the same workout program.
+It is expected that the 2020-2021 season would follow a similar workout program.

 Spring season resumes following Middle School season in early April.
 Team activities will include on-field practices (two 2-hour practices each week), batting cage activities, and games/tournaments each weekend.
 Coaches, parents, and league administration will determine the tournaments, which may include a “destination” tournament outside of the local Atlanta area.
 Expect to participate in 10 to 12 tournaments in the Spring season.